mvolkmann/MyUnixEnv/notes/Go04-Tooling.md

   that includes everything needed to run and places it in the current directory.
   The executable can be moved anywhere.
-  Go tools do not need to be installed in order to execute the result.
+  Go tools do not need to be installed in order to execute the resulting file.
 - `go install {pkg-name}`\
   This builds a given package and installs it in `GOBIN` which must be set.
+TODO: Really?
   It also builds all the dependencies of the package, and recursively all of their dependencies.
   If run from the package directory, the package name can be omitted.